The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): AtLAST antenna structure

-The main reflector consists of eight rings of panel segments (see Fig.~\ref{fig:panels} in Appendix~\ref{sec:appendix_FEA}).
+The main reflector consists of eight rings of panel segments (see the online data \href{https://zenodo.org/records/14673697}{available on Zenodo}).
 Each panel segment consists of a pattern of 10-16 tiles of machined aluminum, depending on location in the primary.
 The arrangement of tiles for a specific panel rings depends on the maximum tolerable edge length of the panel tiles.
 This value is driven by the material chosen and the required machining precision, which depends on the absolute part size.
 For instance, because the part heats up during milling, thermal deformations become manufacturing errors.
 In addition, flexible deformations due to milling forces also depend on clamping conditions and can lead to manufacturing errors.
 For these reasons, we chose a tile size of 0.7~m for the design.
-Using larger panel tile sizes requires research on alternative materials, presumably, composite materials, their manufacturing and cost.
-In a preliminary trade-off, the choice was made to use aluminum machined panel tiles like those in existing radio telescopes (e.g. on IRAM's Northern Extended Millimeter Array, or NOEMA) since composite materials would incur higher costs.
+Using larger panel tile sizes requires research on alternative materials, presumably composite materials, and their manufacturing and cost.
+In a preliminary trade-off, the choice was made to use aluminum machined panel tiles like those in existing radio telescopes (e.g., on IRAM's Northern Extended Millimeter Array, or NOEMA) since composite materials would incur higher costs.

 Due to the desire to allow solar observations (see Sect.~\ref{sec:solar}), we estimate a temperature differential $\Delta T \simeq 70-100^\circ$~C in the range of potential temperatures experienced by the panels in the primary reflector.
-For aluminum, we expect a linear expansion of 1.7~mm per tile, and we design the gaps to be 3~mm in order to provide a safety margin for thermal expansion and contraction.
-We note this gap size is slightly larger than the typical 1-2~mm gaps for smaller, 6-meter aperture mm/submm telescopes \citep{FluxaRojas2016, Gudmundsson2021}.
-As in \cite{FluxaRojas2016, Gudmundsson2021}, we simulate the impact of the gap size on the beam shape using the physical optics package Ticra GRASP,\footnote{\href{https://www.ticra.com/software/grasp/}{https://www.ticra.com/software/grasp/}} and find that the range of gap sizes considered do not significantly affect the beam or the loading (Puddu in prep.
-2024).
+For aluminum, we expect a linear expansion of 1.7~mm per tile, and we designed the gaps to be 3~mm in order to provide a safety margin for thermal expansion and contraction.
+We note that this gap size is slightly larger than the typical 1-2~mm gaps for smaller, 6-meter aperture (sub)millimeter telescopes \citep{FluxaRojas2016, Gudmundsson2021}.
+As in \cite{FluxaRojas2016, Gudmundsson2021}, we simulated the impact of the gap size on the beam shape using the physical optics package Ticra GRASP\footnote{\href{https://www.ticra.com/software/grasp/}{https://www.ticra.com/software/grasp/}}.
+In \cite{Puddu2024}, we show that gap sizes in the 1--5~mm range are subdominant to Ruze scattering and do not significantly affect the beam sidelobes, justifying our design choice.